aelse/open5e/source/monsters/monsters_a-z/A/angels/solar.rst

 end of another creature's turn.
 The solar regains spent legendary actions at the start of its turn.

-**Teleport**: The solar magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see. **Searing Burst (Costs 2 Actions)**: The solar emits magical, divine energy.
+*:ref:`srd:teleport`*: The solar magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see. **Searing Burst (Costs 2 Actions)**: The solar emits magical, divine energy.
 Each creature of its choice in a 10-foot radius must make